LakshmiMouna/Mall_Customer_Segmentation_Data/README.md

-I noticed you've uploaded a Jupyter notebook file for a K-Means clustering project.
-I'll help you draft a README file for your GitHub repository based on this project.
-Here's a general structure for the README:

----

 # K-Means Clustering Project

 This repository contains a Jupyter notebook that demonstrates the implementation of K-Means clustering for unsupervised machine learning.
 K-Means clustering is a popular algorithm used for partitioning a dataset into distinct groups based on feature similarity.